jsloop42/dreamlisp/README.md

 ### Lazy sequence functions

-Below are the functions that creates, works on lazy sequences.
+Below are the functions that create, works on lazy sequences.

 #### lazy-seq/1